AI Methods and Applications

 The AI Methods and Applications is a study module in the Data, Analytics, and AI for Professionals program and can also be taken as a stand-alone program.

-How do different AI methods differ from one another?
-What can AI applications do in various organizations?
-Discussions about AI in organizations often remain on a high level, but this module equips you with the ability to understand its practical applications.
+How do various AI methods differ from one another?
+What can AI applications do in organizations?
+Discussions about AI in organizations often take place at a high level.
+This module equips you with the ability to understand AI’s practical applications.

 The AI Methods and Applications program explores what can be achieved with AI in practice.
-Participants will understand the role of data, analytics, and AI, and how they can be leveraged to strengthen and enhance organizational practices.
+You will learn about the role of data, analytics, and AI, and how they can be leveraged to strengthen and enhance organizational practices.
 Additionally, you will learn to discuss the concrete impact of different technology choices.

 4.5 ECTS credits can be transferred from the AI Methods and Applications program to the Aalto Executive MBA or Aalto MBA program